 - 1 green bell pepper, finely chopped

 - 1 teaspoon dried oregano

-- Add olive oil to a sauté pan and set over medium-high heat.
-Add the bacon, onion, bell pepper, and garlic, then sauté 3 minutes, or until the onion begins to brown and the bacon renders its fat.
+- Heat the olive oil in a large pan set over medium heat.
+Add the bacon, onion, bell pepper, and garlic; sauté 10-12 minutes, until the bacon renders its fat.
 Transfer to the insert of a slow cooker.

-- Add the peas and broth, tomatoes, oregano, Cajun seasoning, and black pepper, and liquid smoke.
+- Add the peas, broth, tomatoes, oregano, Cajun seasoning, black pepper, and liquid smoke to the slow cooker.
 Cook on high for 5 hours or low for 8 hours, until the peas are soft.